 The blond capuchin monkey is one of the capuchin monkeys native to northeastern Brazil.
-They get their name from the distinctive golden-blond fur on their bodies.
+These Blonde monkeys get their name from the distinctive golden-blond fur on their bodies.
 Like other primate species, the blond capuchin is threatened by poaching and trapping for the illegal pet trade.

 Species Name: Erythrocebus poliophaeus

 The Blue Nile patas monkey, also known as Heuglin's patas monkey, is an Old-World monkey endemic to Africa along the Blue Nile Valley in Sudan, Ethiopia, and possibly South Sudan.
 Blue Nile patas monkeys are one of the fastest land monkeys, reaching speeds of around 34 miles per hour.

 The Bolivian red howler monkey is a New-World monkey species native to neotropical South America.
 The Bolivian red howlers live in groups of 1 to 3 males and 2 to 7 females.
 Males in bachelor groups try to dominate the female group by wrestling the lead male.

 Species Name: Macaca radiata